hiepyeuh/nevron/docs/agent/llm.md

 ## Implementation

-The LLM integration is primarily handled through the `src/llm` module, which provides:
+The LLM integration is primarily handled through the `src/llm` directory, which provides:

 - API interaction with OpenAI/Anthropic models
 - Embeddings generation for memory storage